Drakmyth/drakmyth.github.io/_posts/2018-06-13-python-virtual-environments-and-pyenv-explained.md

 Enter [pyenv][pyenv]. `pyenv` is a `virtualenv` wrapper.
 When installed properly, `pyenv` adds a shim which basically takes over your system's `python` and `pip` commands. `pyenv` then allows you to manage your virtual environments as well as all your Python versions all from a single executable.
 You can install new versions of Python, create new virtual environments for different projects, and never need to worry about what `#` to stick on the end of your `python` call or where Python is installed to ever again.
 You always call `python` or `pip`, then `pyenv` will automatically route your request to the correct version, installation, and set of dependencies for what you are doing.

 Note the words "when installed properly".
 Apparently, `pyenv` is particularly difficult to install by hand.
 Thus a sister project, [pyenv-installer][pyenv-installer] was born.
 It seems, though, that the installation instructions provided on the `pyenv-installer` don't actually work.
-I will walk you through the correct way of installing it in the next post.
+I will walk you through the correct way of installing it in [the next post][part2].

 So I hope that helps clear all that up.
 Python, like most scripting languages, is a hot mess of libraries with obtuse names and wrappers upon wrappers upon wrappers, and most documentation assumes you have intimate knowledge of not just Python, but half the libraries involved.
 It can be very difficult to find your footing and much of the community documentation that is out there is long out of date.
 The information is there if you're willing to dig, and my goal is to do some of that excavation so you don't have to.